 I’m all about making caramel from scratch, but sometimes that’s just not going to happen with our busy schedules.
 So here is the easiest way to get the job done on a busy night!
 If you want to make Caramel from scratch for Caramel Apples, I have a recipe HERE.

 - 5 large apples.
 We like Granny Smith because they are sour and go well with the sweet caramel.

 - 1- 13 oz bag of caramels (You can get a two pack of the Kraft Classic Caramels HERE)

 - Popsicle sticks or sucker sticks (Or you can get fancy and use wood Caramel Apple Sticks HERE)

-- Buy good, firm apples such as Granny Smith.
+- Be sure to buy good, firm apples such as Granny Smith.
 One bag of caramel covers about 5 apples.

-- Buy the 14 oz bag of caramels (that are all over the store right now) and unwrap them all and add them to a microwavable 8 cup measuring glass bowl.
+- Unwrap all of the caramels and add them to a microwavable 8 cup measuring glass bowl.
 This is a great step for the kids to help you with!

-- Microwave the caramels for about 3 min, checking after 1.5.
+- Microwave the caramels for about 3 min, checking after 1 and a half minutes.
 Once the caramels are stirrable, stop microwaving and keep stirring to melt the leftover chunks.
-You don’t want to over heat the caramels, because then it will slide right off the apples.
+You don’t want to over heat the caramel, because then it will slide right off the apples.

 - Lay out a piece of wax paper on a jelly roll pan spray it heavily with non stick spray!!!
-This is where you will rest the apples while you are making the rest.
+This is where you will rest the apples.

 6. Tip the bowl on it’s side to gather the caramel into a deeper pile, and dip the apples twisting in a circle.